AndyObtiva/puts_debuggerer/README.md

   => "Show me the result of the calculation: 4.0"
 ```

-In addition to the main object/expression output, you get to see the source file name, line number, and source code to help you debug and troubleshoot problems quicker (it even works in IRB).
+In addition to the main object/expression output, you get to see the source file name, line number, and source code to help you debug and troubleshoot problems quicker (it even works in IRB and Pry).

 Second, quickly locate printed lines using the Find feature (e.g. CTRL+F) by looking for:
 * [PD]